Deploy Session Recording resources to a cloud subscription (preview)

 4. Enter a site name and description, select a host connection that connects to your Azure subscription, and specify a region.

-• If you don’t have a host connection in place, add one by referring to Add a host connection.
+• If you don’t have a host connection in place, add one by referring to Add a host connection later in this article.

-5. After completing the site information, click Next to proceed to the next step.
+5. After completing the site information, click Next to continue.

 6. (Optional) To get recommendations for VM and storage configurations, provide information about your recording needs.